dochy-ksti/dochy/src/sample_test/sample_code/ref_and_enum.md

 and in dynamic programming languages, by name-resolution.

 Memory addresses are not serializable.
-Instead of them, MList automatically implements "ID" member which is auto-increment integers.
+Instead of them, MList automatically implements "ID" member, which is auto-increment integers.
-Since MList is implemented by a linked-hash-map, retrieving items by ID is extremely fast, and it also has sequential order.
+Since MList is implemented by a linked-hash-map, retrieving items by ID is extremely fast, and it also remains sequential order.

 Referencing items with auto-increment ID is not very intuitive.
 You can create very powerful systems on it with programming languages,